SophieDufrane/celebrateit-platform/README.md

 - **Final Fix**: We replaced the method field with a correctly configured ImageField directly mapped to the model: `profile_image = serializers.ImageField(source='image', required=False, allow_null=True, write_only=False)`
   This approach safely returns null if no image is present, works smoothly across all profile views, and avoids complex lookups.

----

-Create Nomination – Dropdown Requires Double Click:
+#### Create Nomination – Dropdown Requires Double Click:

 - **Bug**: In the nominee search field, clicking a user's name doesn't collapse the dropdown unless clicked twice.
 - **Status**: Still unresolved.
 - **Observation**: This issue only appears in the `CreateNominationPage`.
 The same component works as expected in `HomeFeedPage`, likely because in the feed a selection immediately triggers a redirect, preventing the visual bug.
 In the nomination form, the selected name is filled, but the dropdown remains visible, creating confusion.
 - **Planned Fix**: Multiple approaches were tested (onMouseDown, onClick, setTimeout, input blur tracking), but none resolved the issue consistently.
 The current plan is to leave the logic as-is to avoid introducing more complexity.

----

-Nominee Field – Reusable Component Integration:
+#### Nominee Field – Reusable Component Integration:

 - **Goal**: Replace inline nominee dropdown logic with a reusable `PeopleSearchBar` component to improve mobile layout and maintainability.
 - **Change**: `CreateNominationPage` now imports and uses `PeopleSearchBar`, which already worked in `HomeFeedPage`.
 - **Outcome**: The refactor was successful in unifying layout and keeping code DRY.
 However, the dropdown behavior in `CreateNominationPage` remains buggy (see above), suggesting the issue is tied to layout or page structure rather than the component itself.
 - **Next Step**: Accept the visual limitation for now and continue development.

----
+### 6.5 UI/UX Improvements

+#### Notification Positioning (Planned Enhancement)

+- **Current Behavior**: Success messages like "Your profile has been updated!" are currently displayed in the normal page layout.
+This pushes the content down and affects the overall layout.
+- **Planned Improvement**: Change the notification to use absolute positioning so it appears over the page without moving other content.
+This should improve the user experience, especially on smaller screens.

 ## 7. Deployment